DreamCatalyst: Fast and High-Quality 3D Editing via Controlling Editability and Identity Preservation: DreamCatalyst

 \subsection{General Formulation of PDS}

-In this section, we unveil the relationship between the reverse SDEdit process and DDS.
-The key insight of DreamCatalyst is that the objective of DDS is equivalent to the single-step DDIM-based SDEdit sampling. \Cref{eqn:8} enables stochastic editing by solving the SDEs with random sampled noise.
+In this section, we unveil the relationship between the reverse SDEdit process and DDS (see Appendix~\ref{sdedit_appendix} for preliminaries on SDEdit).
+The key insight of DreamCatalyst is that \textit{the objective of DDS is equivalent to the single-step DDIM-based SDEdit sampling}.
+The reverse SDEdit process enables stochastic editing by solving the stochastic differential equations (SDEs)~\citep{song2020score} with random sampled noise as $\vx_{t-1} = \sqrt{\bar{\alpha}_{t-1}}\hat{\vx}_{0|t} + \sqrt{1 - \bar{\alpha}_{t-1}}\boldsymbol{\epsilon}, \boldsymbol{\epsilon} \sim \mathcal{N}(0, \textbf{I})$.
 However, recent editing studies~\citep{tumanyan2023plug_Plug_and_Play, cao2023masactrl} utilize the DDIM inversion to preserve the source identity.
-By combining the SDEdit and DDIM scheduling to preserve the source identity, the DDIM-based SDEdit sampling is defined as
+By combining the SDEdit and DDIM inversion for identity preservation, the DDIM-based SDEdit sampling is defined as